-The Internet Is One Big Personality Test
+The Dark Side of That Personality Quiz You Just Took

 * * *

 In 2008, Michal Kosinski joined a research project that helped revolutionize how data about people is collected.
-As a graduate student in Cambridge University’s Psychometric Centre, a department that studies online psychological assessment, he and his classmate David Stillwell distributed a short personality quiz on Facebook that told people how they rated among psychology’s “big five” personality traits: openness, conscientiousness, extroversion, agreeableness, and neuroticism (OCEAN, for short).
+As a graduate student in Cambridge University’s Psychometrics Centre, a department that studies online psychological assessment, he and his classmate David Stillwell distributed a short personality quiz on Facebook that told people how they rated among psychology’s “big five” personality traits: openness, conscientiousness, extroversion, agreeableness, and neuroticism (OCEAN, for short).
 Upon receiving their results, quiz-takers had the option of sharing their Facebook profiles with Kosinski and Stillwell.

 It didn’t take long for the two researchers to amass the largest-ever collection of psychometric scores paired with Facebook profiles.
 “It was surprisingly easy to get people engaged,” says Kosinski, who’s now a professor of organizational behavior at Stanford’s graduate school of business. “[Stillwell] just sent it to his friends on Facebook.
 Those friends took the questionnaire, then shared it on their profiles, and suddenly you had thousands of people taking it every day.”
 Over a few years, Kosinski and Stillwell gathered info from millions of Facebook users.